techenvy/look-see-security-scanner/readme.txt

 == Upgrade Notice ==

+= 13.07 =
+Added support for WordPress 3.5.2 and dropped support for 3.4.2.

 = 13.05 =
 Minor update, replacing a couple functions that are deprecated as of PHP 5.5.0.